mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/custom-domain/index.md

 ### Customize issuer details

 By default, `kommander install` sets up a working ACME solver using HTTP01 challenges.
 If further control over the certificate issuing is needed, you can modify the pre-configured `ClusterIssuer`.
-E.g. to use a DNS01 challenge:
+For example, you can use a DNS01 challenge:

 ```yaml
 cat <<EOF | kubectl apply -f -